lawhitmi/euchre/README.rst

 Sonarcloud.io was used for this project.
 Click on one of the badges above to see the sonarcloud.io interface.

-Sonarcloud
+I found the 'Code Smells' metric here particularly helpful as it identifies code that is too 'cognitively complex'.
+It analyzes the number of arguments, the depth of nested flow control structures, and other traits to provide a complexity score and recommends the refactoring of code which exceeds a certain limit.
+Sonarcloud also helps with PEP8 compliance by pointing out naming inconsistencies.

 3. Clean Code
 =============

  #.
-Don't Repeat Yourself (DRY) - Sonarcloud helps out with this principle by pointing out chunks of code which are
+Don't Repeat Yourself (DRY) - `Function <https://github.com/lawhitmi/euchre/blob/master/src/euchre/hands.py#L1>`__

+        Sonarcloud helps out with this principle by pointing out chunks of code which are repeated.
-    repeated.
 One such instance was my code to solicit input from the user.
 I originally had several similar try-catch statements which I pulled out into a single function.
-    Link to function: `Function <https://github.com/lawhitmi/euchre/blob/master/src/euchre/hands.py#L1>`__
+See link above.

  #.
 Source Code Conventions - `PEP8 <https://www.python.org/dev/peps/pep-0008/>`__

+        Naming of variables, classes, methods, and functions were refactored to comply with PEP8 recommendations.

  #.
-Single Responsibility Principle - See deck class
+Single Responsibility Principle - `Deck Module <https://github.com/lawhitmi/euchre/blob/master/src/euchre/deck.py>`__

+        This deck class controls the building and dealing of the cards.
+The only reason this class would change would be if the deck itself needed to change.

  #.
 Integration Operation Segregation Principle (IOSP) - See Hands classes.

  #.
 Separation of Concerns (SoC) -

 Link to `Cheatsheet <https://github.com/lawhitmi/euchre/blob/master/docs/CC_cheatsheet.rst>`__